 How To Apply

-CMS will be releasing a Request for Applications (RFA) for eligible standalone PDPs and MA-PDs to participate in plan year 2020, the first year of the model.
+The Model’s Request For Applications (RFA) (PDF) is open for eligible standalone PDPs and MA-PDs to participate in plan year 2020, the first year of the model.
 Based on participation, initial model impact, and additional considerations, CMS may consider offering additional application periods in the future.
 As part of a competitive application process, the model will accept applications from eligible Part D plan sponsors nationally.
-Additional details on the spending target benchmark methodology will be provided in the model RFA.